OBERSON BUYING GUIDE

 Forgiving, easy turn initiation

-Beginners, lighter skiers, park
+Beginners, lightweight skiers, snow park

 Flex